JustFly1984/react-google-maps-api/README.md

 > Using the examples requires you to generate a google maps api key.
 For instructions on how to do that please see the following [guide](https://developers.google.com/maps/documentation/embed/get-api-key)

+## Advise:

+You can save on bundle size if you import only components, which you use from `react-google-maps-api/lib/...`

 ## Contribute: